zhenkewu/baker/README.md

 ```

 * Why should someone use your package?
+To study disease etiology from case-control data from multiple sources and have measurement errors.
+If you are interested in estimating population etiology pie (fraction), and the probability of each cause for individual case, try `nplcm`.

+Reference can be found [here](http://arxiv.org/abs/1411.5774).

 * How does it compare to other existing solutions?
+Accknowledges various levels of measurement errors and combines multiple sources
+of data.

 * What are the main functions?
+`nplcm` that fits the model with or without covarites.

 * Platform:
-  * currently implemented for Windows system, 7, or 8, because `nplcm` uses WinBUGS
+  * currently implemented for Windows system, 7 or 8, because `nplcm` uses WinBUGS
   to fit the models;
   * for Mac OS X system, one can install the package and study the components of
   each function.
 If you find package `ks` cannot be loaded due to failure of